Some GOP candidates attack McConnell, but it's not working

 The blame-McConnell strategy was one Alabama Senate candidate Roy Moore pursued during the special election last year where he prevailed in the primary despite the McConnell-aligned super PAC, Senate Leadership Fund, spending nearly $5 million against Moore.
 But Moore lost in the general to Democrat Doug Jones after multiple allegations of improper sexual behavior with teenaged girls engulfed his candidacy.

 Despite the poor track record, primary season is not over and some candidates are continuing the anti-McConnell attacks.
-Just as Blankenship was conceding defeat, another Republican Senate candidate — 2,000 miles away in Arizona — picked up on it.
+Just as Blankenship was conceding defeat, another Republican Senate candidate — 2,000 miles away in Arizona — picked up on the anti-McConnell theme.

 “The thing that may make you mad is that Washington, D.C., wants to be involved in this race.
 They want to stick their nose into Arizona and try to pick our senator,” Kelli Ward said.
 “Well I want to tell Mitch, and I want to tell Chuck (Schumer), that we, the people of Arizona, are going to be the ones who decide who our next senator is going to be.”